parth-mangukiya/gdrive-service-account-api/README.md

 - Go to the [Google cloud console](https://console.cloud.google.com/)
 - Click on create a new project [here](https://i.ibb.co/fxSnBKB/image.png)
-    - Add project name and click on create.(You can see the notification when proket being create)
+    - Add project name and click on create.(You can see the notification when project being create)

 - Now create a client creadential that we use in our site to upload file,create folders etc.